 - 3 1/4 ounce packets gelatin or about 7 1/2 teaspoons

 - ½ cup honey

 - Oil and 'flour' an 8 x 8 baking dish.
 Use arrowroot or ground coconut sugar for the 'flour'.
 If you're not paleo, you can use any all-purpose (GF or not GF) flour you'd like.

 - Pour the cold water into the bowl of a standing mixer or a bowl that you can use a hand mixer with.

 - Sprinkle the gelatin over the top and let stand while you prepare the honey syrup.

-- Stir in the sweetener and salt just until combined.
+- Stir in the honey and salt just until combined.

-- Bring the mix to a low simmer (you should see bubbles forming, but not rising).
+- Bring the mix to a low simmer (you should see bubbles forming, but not rising up).
 DO NOT STIR THE MIXTURE AT ANY TIME WHILE IT IS SIMMERING.

-- Once it reaches the 'soft ball' stage, turn your mixer on low and begin adding the syrup SLOWLY to the gelatin/water mix.
+- Once it reaches the 'soft ball' stage or a temperature of 235-245℉, turn your mixer on low and begin adding the syrup SLOWLY to the gelatin/water mix.